EXCLUSIVE-Major buyers of Russian oil struggle with bank guarantees -sources | Headlines

 EXCLUSIVE-Major buyers of Russian oil struggle with bank guarantees -sources

+The global oil market was thrown into chaos on Thursday after Russia invaded Ukraine, with top buyers of Russian oil struggling to secure guarantees at Western banks or find ships to take crude from one of the world's largest producers.

+At least three major buyers of Russian oil have been unable to open letters of credit from Western banks to cover purchases on Thursday, four trading sources said, citing market uncertainty after the Russian invasion.
+Russia produces every tenth barrel in the world and oil prices jumped to above $100 per barrel on Thursday, their highest since 2014, due to fears of disruptions.

 The sources did not name which banks refused to issue LCs.
-Almost all top Western banks are active in commodities and issue LCs.

-At least three major buyers of Russian oil have been unable to open letters of credit from Western banks to cover purchases on Thursday, four trading sources said citing market uncertainty after Russia invaded Ukraine.
+The West has pledged tough sanctions against Russia for the invasion, which could potentially include cutting Russia off the SWIFT financial transaction system.

+But it would also have severe implications for the western economy as it could disrupt exports of much-needed commodities amid galloping inflation.
+Some traders spoke of the Iranian syndrome, when major western institutions exercised restraint and caution before sanctions have been even imposed for the fear of transactions potentially breaching future regulations.

-Almost all top Western banks are active in commodities and issue LCs.
+"We look at all deals case by case.
+But no hard stop," a senior executive at a major European bank said, indicating a slowdown for Russian oil and commodity deals.
+Most top Western banks are active in financing commodities and issue LCs.

+It was unclear to what extent the lack of letters of credit could disrupt Russian exports, with some traders saying it would take at least several days for companies and banks to figure out the new legal environment.
+Meanwhile, shipping rates to load at Russian ports and discharge in northern Europe have tripled in one day to World Scale 300, or about $2.3 million per ship, from World Scale 100, as many ship owners now refuse to call at Russian ports.

+"Some 90% of ship owners are telling us they will sit and assess the situation," a ship broker said.
+"We've had one owner saying they will not work with Russian counterparts."

 ALSO READ